TonichaB/Niche-Crystals/README.md

 ### Lighthouse

-I have also utilised the Chrome Lighthouse Developer Tool to check the performance of each page of the website.
+I have utilised the Chrome Lighthouse Developer Tool to check the performance of each page of the website.
 The results are as follows;

 #### Home Page